 - Alert on unauthorized deed transfers immediately upon recording

-- Flag junior liens that change lender’s effective lien position
+- Flag junior liens that change the lender’s effective lien position

 - Detect fraudulent reconveyances that appear to release the servicer’s lien